Sin-Gala/JS-HTML-Localization/README.md

 # JS-HTML-Change-website-language

+## Test page
+You can test the code here: https://theanaproductions.github.io/JS-HTML-Change-website-language/

 ## SUMMARY

 This simple js script allows you to automatically get the language from the user navigator and update your website texts accordingly (as long as you support the language).